 On Crow Glacier

 At the head of the valley is the col between Crow and Magpie Peaks, a nice place to take in the view into the remote headwaters of Middle Fork Bird Creek.
 From the col, scramble the south ridge another thousand vertical feet to the summit, using bypasses on the east side as necessary.
 The scrambling is never very exposed, and this ridge barely qualifies for a class 3 rating, but it's slow going.
 The ridge is highly frost-shattered--pencil fracturing creates terrain that will sometimes make you feel as though you are climbing through a giant's game of pick-up-sticks.
 This loose material, coupled with a frustrating number of false summits, translates into a laborious ascent, and the final ridge climb takes 1-2 hours.

 The complete 4350-foot ascent from the trailhead will take most people 4-7 hours.

 From the nearly level upper portion of Crow Glacier, a class 3 route directly up the east face to the summit is possible, but the 1500 feet of scree and poor quality slabs is not pleasant

 The northeast ridge appears to have at least one major tower that could be difficult to negotiate.

-Clear Glacier has large crevasses and should not be attempted as a route without full glacier travel precautions.
-Traveling up or down the glacier at the head of Middle Fork Bird Creek, which heads on the west side of the Crow-Magpie col, would be an even more serious undertaking.
+Traveling up or down the glacier at the head of Middle Fork Bird Creek, which heads on the west side of the Crow-Magpie col, would be a serious mountaineering challenge.

 A traverse from Magpie appears to be fourth class, involving at least one steep permanent snowfield with a dangerous runout in the event of an uncontrolled slide.